vbookshelf/How-to-Double-Click-to-Run-a-Desktop-Flask-App/README.md

 <br>

 ```
-1- Create a project folder<br>
+1- Create a project folder

 Create a project folder named: Example-Project-Folder.
 Place Example-Project-Folder on your desktop.
-cd into Place Example-Project-Folder.
+cd into Example-Project-Folder.

 % cd Desktop
 % cd Example-Project-Folder

-2- Create a pyproject.toml file and place it inside Example-Project-Folder
+2- Create a pyproject.toml file
 Add your flask app's project dependencies to a file named pyproject.toml
 This is a sample template that you can edit: xxxxxxxx

 The pyproject.toml file is the uv equivalent of the requirements.txt file.
 UV does not use requirements.txt

+Place the pyproject.toml file inside Example-Project-Folder.

 3- Make sure the file is named pyproject.toml and not pyproject.toml.txt
 Use the terminal to change the file name if needed.